mendahu/lighthouse-lectures/advanced_intro_to_typescript/outline.md

 - I don't recommend you do it on your final project - many have tried including yours truly and the time crunch is too much.
 But out of bootcamp, fire up this lecture again and throw together a simple sample project to get your feet wet.
 - You can also "convert" apps to Typescript incrementally, which is nice.
 Remember, JS files will compile down to JS files too, since its a superset.
 So you can set up your tooling and have even just one file in Typescript.
 - So you can take your time on something if you want, and sprinkle just a little bit in here and there.
 - There are lots more functions and features too that you'll run in to so it's lots to learn!
-I still consider myself somewhere between novice and intermediate with TS.
+I still consider myself somewhere around intermediate with TS.

 # Extra Goodies